-The starting point for calculating Arizona fiduciary income tax liability is federal taxable income as calculated on the federal form 1041 (U.S. Fiduciary Income Tax Return).
+The starting point for calculating Arizona fiduciary income tax liability is federal taxable income as calculated on the federal Form 1041 (U.S. Fiduciary Income Tax Return).
 The Arizona legislature must approve legislation to conform to the definition of federal taxable income each year.
 In conforming to the definition of federal taxable income, Arizona accepts the subtractions from gross income allowed by the federal government.
 These subtractions include:

 - Deduction for interest paid by the estate or trust on amounts borrowed by the estate or trust or on debt acquired by the estate or trust.
 This includes an investment interest (subject to limitations), qualified residence interest, and any interest payable on any unpaid portion of the estate tax attributable to the value of a reversionary or remainder interest in property. - Deductible taxes, including state income tax or state and local general sales tax; real property tax; and generation-skipping transfer tax imposed on income distributions.
+The deduction for state and local taxes is limited to \$10,000. - Deductible fees paid to the fiduciary for administering the estate or trust during the tax year.

-30 Revenue from fiduciary income tax is included in the Individual Income Tax revenues.
+26 Revenue from fiduciary income tax is included in the Individual Income Tax revenues.

-- Deductible fees paid to the fiduciary for administering the estate or trust during the tax year. - Charitable deduction. - Attorney, accountant and return preparer fees. - Other deductions, such as amortizable bond premiums, casualty and theft losses, net operating loss deduction, up to 6% of the fiduciary's share of qualified domestic production activities and the fiduciary's share of amortization, depreciation and depletion not claimed elsewhere. - Miscellaneous itemized deductions in excess of 2% AGI. - Net operating loss deduction. - Income distribution deduction. - Estate tax deduction. - \$600 exemption for estates. \$300 exemption for trusts in which all income must be distributed currently. \$100 exemption for all other trusts.
+- Charitable deduction.

+- Attorney, accountant and return preparer fees.

+- Other deductions, such as amortizable bond premiums, casualty and theft losses, net operating loss deduction, up to 6% of the fiduciary's share of qualified domestic production activities and the fiduciary's share of amortization, depreciation and depletion not claimed elsewhere.

+- Net operating loss deduction.

+- Income distribution deduction.

+- Estate tax deduction.

+- Qualified business income deduction.

+- \$600 exemption for estates. \$300 exemption for trusts in which all income must be distributed currently. \$100 exemption for all other trusts.